marijnh/Eloquent-JavaScript/16_game.md

 {{index physics, [animation, "platform game"]}}

-Now we're at the point where we can start adding motion—the most interesting aspect of the game.
+Now we're at the point where we can start adding motion.
 The basic approach, taken by most games like this, is to split ((time)) into small steps and, for each step, move the actors by a distance corresponding to their speed multiplied by the size of the time step.
 We'll measure time in seconds, so speeds are expressed in units per second.

 {{index obstacle, "collision detection"}}